 California already has a law whereby convicted felons and mentally ill folks are prohibited from owning guns.
 Their names are in a database so that the authorities can contact them and confiscate their illegally held guns.
 Sounds good, but . . .

 It turns out that the State of California lacks sufficient funds and manpower to enforce this law and so, long story short, each year it investigates and seizes some 2000 illegally held guns.
-That’s the good news.
-The bad news is that during the same period of time, 3000 guns and their owners of the felonious and/or dingaling persuation are added to that database.
+That’s good news.
+The bad news is that during the same period of time, 3000 guns and their owners of the felonious and/or dingaling persuasion are added to that database.
 And God only knows how many more of them have guns that are not in that database.
 See Patrick McGreevy, Felons Keep Guns as State Falls Behind, L.A.
 Times, January 30, 2013, at p.
 AA1.